Parabolic problems whose Fujita critical exponent is not given by scaling: Introduction

 and $u_0\in L^{q_{\mathrm{sc}}}(\mathbb{R}^n)\cap L^{\infty}(\mathbb{R}^n)$ (where $q_{\mathrm{sc}}$ is given by \eqref{qscaling}), then the mild solution $u\in L^\infty((0,\infty),L^\infty(\mathbb{R}^n))$ exists globally in time, provided that $\|u_0\|_{L^{q_{\mathrm{sc}}}}$ is sufficiently small.\end{itemize} \end{theorem}

 \begin{remark} ${}$ \begin{itemize} \item [$(\mathrm{a})$] Based on \eqref{esti1} and \eqref{esti2}, we identify $p_{\mathrm{Fuj}}(n,\beta,\alpha)$ as the critical exponent for problem \eqref{44}.
 However, since $p_{\mathrm{Fuj}}(n,\beta,\alpha)>p_{\mathrm{sc}}$, where $p_{\mathrm{sc}}$ is the scaling exponent defined in \eqref{pscaling}, it follows that the critical exponent $p_{\mathrm{Fuj}}(n,\beta,\alpha)$ is {\bf not governed by scaling arguments}.
 Cazenave et al. \cite{CDW} reported a similar phenomenon while examining the Fujita-type critical exponent for the semilinear heat equation involving nonlocal nonlinearity of the form \eqref{C2}. \item[$(\mathrm{b})$] Part (ii) of Theorem \ref{global} provides a {\bf positive answer to the conjecture} of Mitidieri and Pohozaev posed in \cite{PM2}, which states that if $p>1+(2+\alpha)/(n-\alpha)$ and $u_0$ is sufficiently small, then problem \eqref{44} (when $\beta=2$) admits a global solution.
 In the case of the fractional Laplacian with $\beta\in(0,2),$ Theorem \ref{global} yields significant new results, identifying a new critical Fujita exponent given by From this expression, it is evident that as $\alpha \to 0$ and $\beta = 2$, the quantity $p_{\mathrm{Fuj}}(n,2,0)$ reduces to the classical Fujita critical exponent $p_{\mathrm{Fuj}}(n)=1+2/n$.
 Moreover, as $\alpha \to n$, the critical exponent tends to $\infty$. \item[$(\mathrm{c})$] Observe that one may assume the decay condition $|u_0(x)|\leq C (1+|x|)^{-\gamma}$ with $\gamma>(\beta+\alpha)/(p-1)$ instead of the integrability condition $u_0\in L^{q_{\mathrm{sc}}}(\mathbb{R}^n)$.
 This assumption is consistent with that made by Mitidieri and Pohozaev \cite{PM2}, who hypothesized that for such $u_0$, the solution exists globally.
 Moreover, it highlights its relevance to Theorem \ref{blowup} (ii) below. \item[$(\mathrm{d})$] When $\beta=2$, the condition $u_0\geq0$ is not required; see, for example, \cite{Fino5}.
-For $\beta\in(0,2)$, the test function recently used in \cite{DaoFino} is also recommended; however, due to \eqref{triangle inequality}, we refrain from using it. \end{itemize} \end{remark}
+For $\beta\in(0,2)$, the test function recently used in \cite{DaoFino} is also recommended; however, due to \eqref{triangle inequality}, we refrain from using it. \item[$(\mathrm{e})$] To better understand the originality of the critical exponent $p_{\mathrm{Fuj}}(n,\beta,\alpha)$, let us note that the steady-state solution $v$ of problem \eqref{44} can formally satisfy